Fortson Square Redevelopment

 We worked with the Chief Seattle Club and the Alliance for Pioneer Square to develop a concept design supported by Historic South Downtown, ex-Council Member Sally Bagshaw, SDOT, and a 10-15 person working group.
 You can learn more about that work in this post from the Alliance for Pioneer Square.

-Below is a graphic map of what Fortson Square will look like with redesign:
+Below is a graphic map of what Fortson Square will look like after construction is completed:

 1. A 25-foot welcome figure, carved by Andrea Wilbur Sigo, a member of the Squaxin Island Tribe, on the plaza's northwest corner

-2. A central dancing circle with a paving pattern and concrete steps and tiered walls for sitting
+2. A central gathering circle with a decorative paving pattern and concrete tiered walls for sitting

 3. Planters with culturally relevant and native plants and shrubs along the perimeter